PlatzKiecker/platzkiecker/README.md

 The frontend is a single-page application built with React.
 It interacts with the backend via REST APIs and provides a dynamic user interface for managing restaurant tables.

 ### Proxy (nginx)
 Nginx is used as a reverse proxy to route requests to the appropriate backend or frontend services.
 It handles SSL termination, load balancing, and caching.
+In the Docker Compose prod.yaml, we use Nginx Proxy Manager instead of the standard Nginx server.
+Nginx Proxy Manager provides an easy-to-use web UI for managing configurations.

 ### Database (Postgres)
 The PostgreSQL database stores all persistent data, including user information, restaurant details, and table reservations.
 It is accessed by the Django backend.